rmsolgi/geneticalgorithm/README.md

 from geneticalgorithm2 import Population_initializer # for creating better start population

 from geneticalgorithm2 import np_lru_cache # for cache function (if u want)

+from geneticalgorithm2 import plot_pop_scores # for plotting population scores, if u want

 from geneticalgorithm2 import Callbacks # simple callbacks